 Anyone wanting to operate a drone commercially without an existing manned pilot’s license will need to pass an in-person written exam.
 (People with an existing Part 61 manned pilot’s license do not need to take the written exam.
 They simply need to complete an online course).
+And unless you already have significant airspace knowledge, the test isn’t going to be easy without having done some work in studying (and possibly taking a full informational course).

-How are you studying?
+So how are you studying?
 A good friend of mine told me, “I’m going to just study the night before — college style.”
 Wait, what?!
 No!
 Don’t do that!

 It’s important that you know the information not to simply pass, but to really know the airspace so you can be a safe pilot.
 If you’re like me and struggle to absorb information simply by reading, and prefer to take a course — in-person or online — then here’s how I recommend you study for the Part 107 test.